viking1304/a1111-setup/README.md

 **Note:** you can try and see which of command line parameters below works the best for you.

-Args implemented by A1111 team:
+Args for Macs implemented by A1111 team:
 ```
 export COMMANDLINE_ARGS="--skip-torch-cuda-test --upcast-sampling --no-half-vae --use-cpu interrogate"
 ```